 In order to calculate the amounts to report as restricted and unrestricted fund balance in the governmental fund financial statements, a flow assumption must be made about the order in which the resources are considered to be applied.
 When both restricted and unrestricted amounts of fund balance are available for use for expenditures incurred, it is the School District's policy to use restricted amounts first and then unrestricted amounts as they are needed.
-For unrestricted amounts of fund balance, it is the School District's policy to use fund balance in the following order: committed, assigned, and unassigned.
+For unrestricted amounts of fund balance, it is the School District's policy to use fund balance, it is the School District's policy to use fund balance, it is the School District's policy to use fund balance in the following order: committed, assigned, and unassigned.